marceloavf/digitalocean-tools-vsts/Extension/OVERVIEW.md

 - **Overwrite:** Enable to replace existing files in target folder.
 An error is thrown if it tries to replace existing files with overwrite disabled.
 - **Concurrency limit:** Specify how many files to download simultaneously.
 - **Retry failed limit:** Specify how many times to retry a failed download.

+## DigitalOcean Doctl Installer

+No inputs need to be provided in this task, it will install the latest version avaiable of Doctl.

+## DigitalOcean Doctl

+- **Arguments:** Arguments passed to the doctl script.
+Either ordinal parameters or named parameters.
+- **Working Directory:** The working folder that the cli will be run against.
+Root is assumed when empty.

 ## Install the extension to your account